happybeing/safenetworkjs/README.md

 # Development

-If you wish to develop with or improve this library, please see the instructions on set-up and debugging in the [SAFE FUSE repository](https://github.com/theWebalyst/safenetwork-fuse/#development).
+If you wish to develop with or improve this library, please see the instructions on set-up and debugging in the [SAFE Drive repository](https://github.com/theWebalyst/safe-drive/#development).

 Pull requests are welcome for outstanding issues and feature requests.
 Please note that contributions are subject to the LICENSE (see below).